-I am 24 years old, have been blind since birth and live in Belgium.
-I have a Master’s degree in Translation English-Spanish and my main intersts include international/UK politics and current affairs, languages and cultures, music, and would you know it, films.
+I am 25 years old, have been blind since birth and live in Belgium.
+I have a Master’s degree in Translation English-Spanish, am a freelance translator English-Dutch/Dutch-English and my main interests include international and UK politics and current affairs, languages and cultures, music, and would you know it, films.

-Even though they interest me now, I have only been watching films for five years.
+Even though they interest me now, I have only been watching films for a few years.
 Before that, I could only watch films of which I had read the novels.
 Back then, I didn’t understand why novels didn’t appeal to more people.

 Thanks to AD, I was also able to discover more film music.
-Film scores had first peaked my interest in my Harry Potter days and discovering, judging and learning to understand composers (thanks to AD) has been a highly instructive experience.
+Film scores had first peaked my interest when Harry Potter and the Goblet of Fire came out in 2005 (I watched that film five times in the cinema simply to listen to Patrick Doyle’s amazing score) and discovering, judging and learning to understand composers (thanks to AD) has been a highly instructive experience.
 I also wrote my Master’s thesis on the interaction between audio description, film sound and sound effects.

 Ever since I discovered AD, I have been trying to watch at least one film a week to fill huge holes in my culture (James Bond), and I haven’t touched a novel since.
 At last I understand those people who told me that books take way too long to read.
 What’s more, books just don’t have the same effect.
-Whether you’re Shakespeare or not, the combination of good film music, sound effects and actors cannot be put into words.
+Whether you’re Shakespeare or not, the combination of good film music, sound effects and actors (and if you are lucky, a passionate audio-describer) cannot be put into words.